Hayflick/Hayflick/README.md

 - 🌱 I’m currently learning database management implementation and optimization of complex data processing systems, primarily in PostgreSQL.

+- 💬 Reach out if you want to collaborate on a project and need a data guy, or just want to talk about computers, math, or science!

 <!--
 **Hayflick/Hayflick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.